OlivierSohn/hamazed/BACKLOG.md

 - pass cli arg for color theme :
 + primary color names accepted

-- print the theme color in chat, for example on /color
-- print theme color when joining

 - animate color of external frame at each shot number (fast change to another color then slow change back to normal) : this allows to become aware of when a number is shot.